dsiu13/infosec_interview_questions/README.md

 - URL Rewriting: Since the attacker cannot guess the session ID.
 However, the user's session ID is exposed in the URL
 - HTTPS: does nothing itself to defend against CSRF, but it is a prerequisite measure.

+### What is a Cross Site Scripting (XSS) attack?
+Reflected XSS?
+Stored XSS?
+- XSS is a type of injection.
+An attacker must find a vulnerability in a web app and then inject malicious script into it's server via a comment field, etc...
+- Malicious script is injected into trust sites and an attack occurs when an attacker uses a web app to send that malicious code to an end user.
+This injected browser site script is accepted because it comes from a trust source.
+- Reflected XSS: Reflects malicious script off a web app onto a user's browser.
+- Stored / Persistent: Occurs when malicious script is directly injected into a vulnerable web application.

 ## Give examples of an Active Directory Attack
 - Active Directory: A hierarchical structure to store objects, so they can access and manage resources of an enterprise.
 Resources like users, groups, computers, policies.
 AD is widely in use.
 - Active Directories rely on different technologies to provide features, LDAP and DNS.